AdaptivMCP/AdaptivMCP/docs/start_session.md

 1. `get_server_config`
    - Discover whether writes are allowed (`write_allowed`).
    - Learn the default controller repository and branch.
-   - Inspect HTTP, concurrency, and approval settings so you understand the environment.
+   - Inspect HTTP, concurrency, and approval settings so you understand the environment and its external limits.

 2. `controller_contract` with `compact=true`
-   - Fetch the structured contract that defines expected workflows, guardrails, and tooling.
+   - Fetch the structured contract that defines expected workflows, guardrails, tooling, and external limits.
    - Treat this as the authoritative description of how to use the server.

 3. `list_all_actions` with `include_parameters=true`
    - Enumerate every MCP tool exposed by this server.
    - See which tools are read-only versus write-tagged.
    - Inspect top-level input schemas for each tool.
 4. For each tool you plan to use in this session (especially write-tagged or complex ones):
    - Call `describe_tool` with that tool's name and `include_parameters=true` to see its current input schema.
    - Prepare the arguments as a real JSON object (no JSON-in-strings).